 Remember, even if you buy an expensive and highly technical racing bike, it will not do you much good pedaling across the snow!
 In these cases, you would be better off with a snowbike, a fat bike or failing that, with a cheap “regular” bike!

 Bikepacking Terrain – Where Are You Going?

 First things first, what pavement will you be cycling on?
 Are you going to be travelling on mostly asphalt, or off-road rough terrain?
-If you are travelling long term, you are probably going to encounter a mixture of terrains, so keep that under consideration, the ideal bikepacking bike might not be what you first considered.
+If you are travelling long term, you are probably going to encounter a mixture of terrains, so keep that under consideration, the best bike for bikepacking might not be what you first considered.

 On the Road:

 If your cycling route will mostly take place on asphalt/road, you should consider a road bike.
 The advantage of a road bike over other bikes is that they have thinner tires, are fairly lightweight, and are easily manoeuvrable.
 All of this will help you travel faster.

 However, note that this kind of bike is not really meant to carry weight.
 So, unless you take it to a bike mechanic, and customize it, they usually don’t even have space for a rack and mounting points.

 The only downside is that road bikes also have very thin tires so will not be able to cycle comfortably off-road.
 Because of the stiff frame, road bikes are less comfortable for longer rides, and have a limited suspension and bump absorption; in the long run, might give you problems to your neck and shoulders.